mrdeadguy34/Youtube2MP3/README.md

 #Changes for 0.3:

--Added generalised error boxes to help show where errors may lie -Added functionality for importing entire playlists through youtube -Added more poorly written comments
+1. Added generalised error boxes to help show where errors may lie
+2. Added functionality for importing entire playlists through youtube
+3. Added more poorly written comments
--Fixed a major bug causing QString to const char* conversions to fail... therefore causing the application to incorrectly download youtube json and or incorrectly store it in the wrong file -Fixed a bug causing the DataWidgets to be initially shown in the wrong order -Added font scaling so titles and urls will now correctly fit on the screen
+4. Fixed a major bug causing QString to const char* conversions to fail... therefore causing the application to incorrectly download youtube json and or incorrectly store it in the wrong file
+5. Fixed a bug causing the DataWidgets to be initially shown in the wrong order
+6. Added font scaling so titles and urls will now correctly fit on the screen

 #Hopeful upcoming fixes

--Add a progress box for downloading files
+1. Add a progress box for downloading files
  (remnants of this are already in the source code.
-I am currently unable to get a responsive UI while downloading the songs) -Additional options for displaying DataWidgets moire compactly
+I am currently unable to get a responsive UI while downloading the songs)
+2. Additional options for displaying DataWidgets moire compactly

 currently very early beta: more updates soon